Lavis History, Family Crest & Coats of Arms

 This family also held fiefs in la Perrierre, le Plessis, Bragny, Ecuelle, Châtelet, la Barre, Saint-Germain-du-Plain, Ouroux, Limon, Thorey, Servigny, and Talant in Chalonnais, as well as the baronies of Bernon, Servoisy, and Lignière.
 François Gaston, Duke of Lévis, (1720-1787), born in Ajac (Aude), was a Marshal of France and tried in vain to save Canada.
 His son, Pierre Marie Gaston, was a member of the French National Assembly.
 The family held the hereditary titles of Duc de Venetadour, Duc de Damville, and the Duc de Fernando-Luis.

-This web page shows only a small excerpt of our lavis research.
-Another 36 words (3 lines of text) covering the years 1230, 1647 and 1717 are included under the topic Early lavis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lavis research.
+Another 36 words (3 lines of text) covering the years 1230, 1647, 1717, 1719, 1787, 1785 and 1760 are included under the topic Early Lavis History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Lévis, Lévi, Lévie, Le Vie, de Lévis, de Lévie, de Lévis, Lévy, Levison, Levisonne, Levisonnes, Levisson, Levissonne, Levissonnes, Levisons, Levissons, Levisont, Levisonts, Levisond, Levisonds, Levey, Lévee, Levis and many more.

-More information is included under the topic Early lavis Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Lavis Notables in all our PDF Extended History products and printed products wherever possible.

 Emigration to Australia